 - 1. Stops the processes running on the Hyperscale Orchestrator with respect to that Execution. - 2.
 Closes the database connections made with the target database. - 3.
-Cancels the Masking Jobs running on the Continuous Compliance Engines and waits for their cancellation to complete before marking Hyperscale Execution as CANCELLED. - (i) Hyperscale doesn't stop any running processes on the target database.
-Hyperscale Job cancellation might leave the target database in an inconsistent state.
+Cancels the Masking Jobs running on the Continuous Compliance Engines and waits for their cancellation to complete before marking Hyperscale Execution as CANCELLED.

+- Hyperscale doesn't stop any running processes on the target database.
+Hyperscale Job cancellation might leave the target database in an inconsistent state. - This operation (cancel job) is not applicable for the Delimited and Parquet connectors.